TeOSobrino/EvolSis/readme.md

 Quadricopters are unstable systems, landing, takeoff and maneuverability are challenges from the physics point of view.
-Several mathematical models try to solve this issue, we have chosen XXX model, that incorporates the YYY matrices the aplication of genetic algorithm is to find the ideal weights for the matrices in order to make the drone's control easier.
+Several mathematical models try to solve this issue, we have chosen a control strategy based on MPC model, that incorporates the a model of the system in state-space the aplication of genetic algorithm is to find the ideal inputs for the drone in order to make  stabelize the drone.

-We make it clear that the choice of drone and the model used were taken from the XXX repository.
+We make it clear that the choice of drone and the model used were taken from the [TinyMPC](https://github.com/TinyMPC/TinyMPC) repository.
 Therefore, we are not the authors of the modeling.
 For questions about how the quadcopter was modeled, consult the TinyMPC staff repository.